 The Day-to-Day as a Search Manager

 Search Managers use their deeper understanding of search engines to drive results through advertisements, search engine optimization (SEO), and strategy.
-The Search Manager is usually in charge of pay per click (PPC) advertising, some organic digital marketing, and implementing SEO best practices for a client or business.
-They can work in-house, freelance or for an SEO agency.
-There are both remote and onsite opportunities available for this position.
+The Search Manager is usually in charge of pay-per-click (PPC) advertising, some organic digital marketing, and implementing SEO best practices for a client or business.
+They can work in-house, freelance, or for an SEO agency.
+Both remote and onsite opportunities are available for this position.

-The Search Engine Manager’s tasks usually include executing end-to-end set-up, optimizations, and maintenance of paid search campaigns; providing strategy recommendations; creating reports to show how their strategy is working; doing keyword research; improving ranking position for those keywords; managing paid campaigns; and testing their strategies to find ways they can improve.
+The Search Engine Manager’s tasks usually include executing end-to-end setup, optimization, and maintenance of paid search campaigns; providing strategy recommendations; creating reports to demonstrate the effectiveness of their strategy; conducting keyword research; improving the ranking position for those keywords; managing paid campaigns; and testing their strategies to identify areas for improvement.

-At larger companies, the Search Engine Manager will probably work on a search team, with partners of the company, and with internal stakeholders.
+At larger companies, the Search Engine Manager will probably work on a search team, collaborate with company partners, and engage with internal stakeholders.
 At the agency level, a Search Manager will work on a team with Digital Marketers and other Search Managers or Directors.
-As a freelancer, a Search Manager will primarily work alone with occasional client meetings to discuss the clients’ needs and strategies.
+As a freelancer, a Search Manager will primarily work alone with occasional client meetings to discuss the client’s needs and strategies.
 They usually work a 40-hour week but may work overtime occasionally.

 What Skills Should Search Managers Have?

-Search Managers must be masters of SEO and Search Advertising.
-High-level knowledge of digital marketing is also important.
+Search Managers must be experts in SEO and search advertising.
+A high-level understanding of digital marketing is also important.
 Tools like Google Analytics, Moz Pro, SEMrush, Majestic, Ahrefs, and DeepCrawl should be familiar to the Search Manager.
 They’ll also be working with Google Ads and other paid advertising platforms.
-Understanding of which paid advertising platforms are out there and how they work is important for any Search Manager.
+An understanding of the available paid advertising platforms and how they work is important for any Search Manager.

-Search Managers will likely find themselves doing search engine marketing (SEM), managing a budget for paid advertisements, and working on a digital marketing team.
-Some Search Managers might be expected to create copywriting or graphic design assets for their marketing efforts but most Search Managers work on a team with a graphic designer or digital marketer who will create those assets instead.
+Search Managers will likely find themselves performing search engine marketing (SEM), managing a budget for paid advertisements, and working on a digital marketing team.
+Some Search Managers might be expected to create copy or graphic design assets for their marketing efforts, but most Search Managers work on a team with a Graphic Designer or Digital Marketer who will create those assets instead.

-A Search Manager is expected to track their efforts, conduct A/B testing, and compile reports to show how effective their campaigns are.
-Search engine algorithms are constantly changing which means that all Search Managers must stay up-to-date with the latest trends and changes.
-They should be proficient in the most popular web analytics dashboards and if they’re working freelance, should know which one they would recommend on the projects for which they’ll be proposing their services.
+A Search Manager is expected to track their performance, conduct A/B testing, and compile reports to show how effective their campaigns are.
+Because search engine algorithms are constantly changing, all Search Managers must stay up-to-date with the latest trends and changes.
+They should be proficient in the most popular web analytics dashboards, and if they’re working freelance, should know which one they would recommend for the projects they propose.

-Typical office skills like proficiency in Excel, PowerPoint, and Word or the Google Drive Suite are a must for any Search Manager.
-Knowledge of industry jargon like Google’s most important algorithms, paid advertising abbreviations or acronyms, and SEO concepts will certainly come in handy.
-Soft skills like communication, presentation, and the ability to educate a client on these concepts is generally expected.
+Typical office skills like proficiency in Excel, PowerPoint, and Word, or the Google Workspace suite, are a must for any Search Manager.
+Knowledge of industry jargon—such as Google’s key algorithms, paid advertising abbreviations or acronyms, and SEO concepts—will certainly come in handy.
+Soft skills like communication, presentation, and the ability to educate a client on these concepts are generally expected.

-Some Search Managers choose to maintain a high-level knowledge and work in management only capacities while others worked their way up from specialties like Organic Back-Link Specialist, SEO Specialist, PPC Specialist, or Digital Marketer.
-Specializations can be somewhat useful but managerial positions typically pay more.
-Management positions require a “T-shaped” skill set, meaning the manager knows a lot on a high-level but only specific things on a deeper level.
-While specialist positions work the opposite way.
-A specialist knows a lot about specific tools and techniques and only some about adjacent specializations.
+Some Search Managers choose to maintain a high-level knowledge and work exclusively in management roles, while others work their way up from specialties like Organic Backlink Specialist, SEO Specialist, PPC Specialist, or Digital Marketer.
+Specializations can be somewhat useful, but managerial positions typically pay more.
+Management positions require a “T-shaped” skill set, meaning the manager has broad high-level knowledge but deeper expertise in specific areas.
+Specialist roles function in the opposite way: a specialist has deep knowledge of specific tools and techniques and only limited understanding of adjacent specializations.

 Learn the Skills You Need to Become a Search Manager